US says ex-intel official defected to Iran, revealed secrets

 Tabb said "she provided information that could cause serious damage to national security," though he did not provide specifics.

-Witt remains at large in Iran, as do the four hackers, who prosecutors say were acting on behalf of the government-linked Iranian Revolutionary Guard, prosecutors said.
-That group has been designated by the U.S. government as promoting terrorism.
+Witt remains at large in Iran, as do the four hackers, who prosecutors say were acting on behalf of the government-linked Islamic Revolutionary Guard Corps.
+That group, a branch of Iran's armed forces, has been designated by the U.S. government as terrorism supporter.

-The hackers, using imposter Facebook personas, then targeted those same officials and were even able at one point to join a private Facebook group composed primarily of retired government workers, the indictment says.
-The hackers sent the targets messages and emails that purported to be legitimate but instead contained malicious software that, if opened, would have given them access to the officials' computer and network.
+The indictment was unsealed the same week as Iran celebrated the 40th anniversary of its Islamic Revolution and as the country denounced a Middle East security conference co-hosted by the U.S. and Poland.
+Officials said the indictment's timing was unconnected to the meeting.

-The Texas native served in the Air Force between 1997 and 2008, where she was trained in Farsi — the predominant language of Iran — and was deployed overseas on classified counterintelligence missions, including to the Middle East.
+Witt, a Texas native, served in the Air Force between 1997 and 2008, where she was trained in the Farsi language and was deployed overseas on classified counterintelligence missions, including to the Middle East.
 She then found work as a Defense Department contractor.

 She defected to Iran in 2013 after being invited to two all-expense-paid conferences in the country that the Justice Department says promoted anti-Western propaganda and condemned American moral standards.
 She was a Defense Department contractor at the time.

-The Treasury Department on Wednesday sanctioned the New Horizon Organization, which sponsored the conferences Witt attended.
-American officials say the conferences, which promote Holocaust denial and conspiracy theories, serve as a platform for Iran to recruit and collect intelligence.
+The Treasury Department on Wednesday sanctioned the New Horizon Organization, which sponsored the conferences Witt attended and hosts events that American officials say promote Holocaust denial, conspiracy theories and serve as a platform for Iranian intelligence recruitment.

-Witt first traveled to a "Hollywoodism" conference in 2012, when she appeared in Iranian television videos in which she identified herself as a former U.S. service member with.
-She was warned that May by FBI agents that she was a potential target for recruitment by Iranian intelligence.
+Witt first traveled to a "Hollywoodism" conference in 2012, when she appeared in Iranian television videos in which she identified herself as a former U.S. service member with hostile views toward America.
+She was warned by FBI agents that she was a potential recruitment target.

 "She chose not to heed our warning that travel to Iran could potentially make her susceptible to recruitment," Tabb said.
 "She continued to travel."

-She attended the same conference the following year and was hired by an unnamed individual to assist in the filming of an anti-American propaganda commercial.
+She attended the same conference the following year and was hired by an unnamed individual who professed ties to high-level Iranian officials to help in the filming of an anti-American propaganda commercial.

-Given free housing and computer equipment, she went to work for the Iranians, turning over information about a classified Defense Department program and assembling into "target packages" research she conducted into the family lives, locations and missions of former colleagues.
+Given free housing and computer equipment, she went to work for the Iranians, supplying information about a classified Defense Department program and assembling into "target packages" research she conducted into the family lives, locations and missions of former colleagues, the indictment said.

+The accused hackers exploited that research, contacting Witt's former colleagues through imposter Facebook and email accounts.
+Their goal was to induce the targets to click on links and attachments containing malicious software that, if opened, could compromise their computer and networks.

-The indictment includes snippets of dialogue between Witt and the person who recruited her her, identified only as Individual 1.
+The indictment includes snippets of dialogue between Witt and the person who hired her, identified only as Individual A.

 In 2012, for instance, the person wrote her, "should i thank the sec of defense...u were well trained.
 Witt replied with a smiley emoticon, “LOL thank the sec of defense?
 For me?
 Well, I loved the work, and I am endeavoring to put the training I received to good use instead of evil. ??
 Thanks for giving me the opportunity,” according to the indictment.

-Using a typed smiley-face, she later told the same, unnamed person, "If all else fails, I just may go public with a program and do like Snowden."
+Using a typed smiley-face, she later told the same person, "If all else fails, I just may go public with a program and do like Snowden."
 That's a reference to Edward Snowden, a former NSA contractor who leaked classified U.S. information.

 "Our intelligence professionals swear an oath to protect our country, and we trust them to uphold their oath.
 With good reason," said Assistant Attorney General John Demers, the head of the Justice Department's national security division.
 "But every great while, one of these trusted people fails us."

-Officials would not elaborate on why the indictment was brought six years after her detection, except to say that they had to move classified intelligence into an unclassified format to be used in a pending criminal proceeding.
+Officials would not elaborate on why the indictment was brought six years after her detection, except to say they had to move classified intelligence into an unclassified format to be used in a criminal case.

-The Justice Department officials would not say whether Witt's prosecution was connected to an American-born Iranian television anchorwoman who was recently released after being detained by the FBI as a material witness in an undisclosed U.S. case.
+Justice Department officials wouldn't say whether Witt's prosecution was connected to an American-born Iranian television anchorwoman who was recently released after being detained by the FBI as a material witness in an undisclosed U.S. case.

 Marzieh Hashemi works for the Press TV network's English-language service.
 She has not been charged with any crimes.

-Federal law allows judges to order witnesses to be detained if the government can prove that their testimony has extraordinary value for a criminal case and that they would be a flight risk and unlikely to respond to a subpoena.
-The statute generally requires those witnesses to be promptly released once they are deposed.
+Federal law allows judges to order witnesses to be detained if the government can prove their testimony has extraordinary value for a criminal case and that they'd be a flight risk and unlikely to respond to a subpoena.
+The statute generally requires those witnesses to be released once they're deposed.

+Associated Press writer Jamie Stengle in Dallas and AP researcher Rhonda Shafner in New York contributed to this report.